-One thing that I noticed was that it didn’t come with a 1gb micro sd card which I thought at first was pretty strange.
-In order to use the device you have to insert a card into it and start tracking.
+One thing that I noticed was that it didn’t come with a 1GB micro sd card which I thought at first was pretty strange.
+To use the device, you have to insert a card into it and start tracking.
 The company website sells them for 5 bucks but if you search on Amazon they go for as little as 3 dollars.
 Overall this device is great but you have to be patient when trying to find information online about it.

 I hope some of you find this useful because like I said before there isn’t much out there on this device.

 landairsea 54 GPS tracker features

 a small and portable